-When you dive down the waters of Cuba’s preventive art acquisitions, it's noticeable why some would describe the scenery by the saying "A río revuelto ganancia de pescadores", which is the Cuban saying for "It's good fishing in troubled waters."
-But is such stormed watery scene the only factor of the alleged failure to preserve heritage art of every Cuban art period within the country?
+However when you dive down the waters of Cuba’s preventive art acquisitions, it's noticeable why some would describe the scenery by the saying "A río revuelto ganancia de pescadores", which in Spanish translates as "It's good fishing in troubled waters."

-The turbulent waters in which Cuban contemporary visual arts have had to navigate, are linked to the results of the national intention to preserving art within the Island for future generations, but what about artworks pertaining to other periods of the Cuban art history?
+The turbulent waters in which Cuban present-day visual arts have had to navigate, are linked to the results of the national intention to preserving art within the Island for future generations.
+But what about artworks pertaining to other periods of the Cuban art history?

 As a third world country, Cuba could probably compete and win with more artists per capita than any first-world country.
 Cuba’s art institutions are also countless in proportion to the average modern nation.

-If you have been in Cuba you will agree that the production of art is massive and it is everywhere.
+If you have been in Cuba you will agree that the production of art is massive.
+Art is everywhere.
 Only in Havana in any single day, there may be happening a handful of different level visual art shows in a ratio of a few miles.

 So with such extensive coverage, and an apparent firm conscience about the importance of art in a society, why is that we failed at preserving Cuban art within the island for future generations?

-What about the so called preventives art purchases?
+What about the so called compras preventivas (preventives art acquisitions)?

 How did a State preventive art acquisition program derived into the alleged opportunism of international art collectors, the so call fishers of this story?

 And is this phenomenon only affecting the holding of contemporary Cuban art or does it also impact the preserving of art from other periods like modern masters and avant- garde artworks?